LunNova/Blog/content/articles/rog-chakram-scroll-fix/index.md

 8. Reattach the scroll wheel assembly using the two philips screws.
 9. Reattach the top shell to the mouse using the four security screws.

 If this doesn't work, replacing the encoder might be necessary.
-Fortunately I haven't needed to, so I don't have instructions for that.
+Fortunately I haven't encountered a broken encoder, so I don't have instructions for that.